 Despite the word “hen”, Cornish hens are both male and female.
 They’re also not a game bird as one might think.

-They’re really just small chickens when it comes down to it!
+They’re really just small chickens when it comes down to it and you can also always choose to roast a small whole chicken in the air fryer as well.

 WHERE TO FIND CORNISH HENS